ariel-research/budget-survey/README.md

 ## Modifying the Survey

 ### Changing the Active Survey
-To modify the survey that users will get, you need to manually update the `SURVEY_ID` value in the `config.py` file.
+To modify the survey that users will get, you need to manually update the `SURVEY_ID` value in the file [`config.py`](config.py).
 Look for the following line and change the number to the desired survey ID:

 ```python
 SURVEY_ID = 1  # Change this to the desired survey ID